shaypal5/shaypal5.github.io/blog.md

 ---
 layout: page
 title: Blog
-subtitle: I don't have a blog, but I write sometimes.
+subtitle: I don't have a blog, but I do write occasionally.
 ---